johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-20-static-web-apps-cli-node-18-could-not-connect-to-api/index.md

 `[swa] ❌ Could not connect to "http://localhost:7071/".
 Is the server up and running?`

 This post shares a workaround.
+This works for v1.1.3 or earlier of the Static Web Apps CLI.
+If you're using v1.1.4 or later, you should not need this workaround.
+But in that case [you might find this post helpful on improving performance with 1.1.4 or later](../2024-06-18-static-web-apps-cli-improve-performance-with-vite-server-proxy/index.md).

 ![title image reading "Static Web Apps CLI and Node.js 18: could not connect to API" with the Static Web Apps CLI and Node.js logos](title-image.png)

 <!--truncate-->

-## The issue

 With Node.js 17 onwards there were changes in the behaviour of Node.js concerning DNS names.
 Although it's not obvious, the [changes happened here](https://github.com/nodejs/node/pull/39987) and the result of this was that IPv6 became the default DNS instead of IPv4.
 You can read more about this [on this GitHub issue](https://github.com/nodejs/node/issues/40537).